 Neither the special education disability category nor a given standardized IQ score can be the sole factor considered when determining instructional standards and participation in assessment.
 In other words, the disability category of Intellectual Disability itself or an IQ score below 70 does not automatically qualify the student to receive instruction based on alternate standards or to take an alternate assessment based on alternate academic achievement standards.
-Some disability categories have eligibility criteria that may inherently exclude significant cognitive disability, (Serious Emotional Disability, Specific Learning Disability, or Speech or Language Impairment for example.)

-It is the existence of the significant cognitive disability, regardless of a certain disability category, that allows the IEP Team to consider the option of alternate standards and assessment.
+It is the existence of the significant cognitive disability, regardless of disability category, that allows the IEP Team to consider the option of alternate standards and assessment.